lizmat/raku-all-modules/MARTIMM/BSON/README.md

 ## BUGS, KNOWN LIMITATIONS AND TODO

-* Num is implemented but kind off emulated which makes it slower.
-However it was necessary to implement it because much information from the MongoDB server is send back as a double like count() and in info returned by list_databases().
 * Lack of other Perl 6 types support, this is directly related to not yet specified pack/unpack in Perl6.
 * Change die() statements in return with exception to notify caller and place